GLINCKER/json-to-typescript/README.md

 ## 📚 Documentation

-For detailed documentation and examples, visit the [project wiki](https://github.com/glincker/json-to-typescript/wiki).
+For more details, advanced examples, and troubleshooting, check the [project wiki](https://github.com/glincker/json-to-typescript/wiki).

 ---

 ## 🤝 Contributing

 We welcome contributions!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.
+If you want to enhance this project, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ---